 Philippines / France

 Wright has become a star playing overseas since graduating from St. Bonaventure.
 He first joined the French League’s Quimper squad in 2014, then moved to the ASEAN Basketball League (ABL) in Southeast Asia, Hong Kong and Taiwan.
 While in the ABL, he played for the Westports Malaysia Dragons and was named ASEAN MVP after helping the team to a league championship while averaging over 23 points per game.
 Last season, while playing for the Phoenix Fuel Masters of the Philippine Basketball Association (PBA) and his former ABL head coach Ariel Vanguardia, he was named an all-star and also captured the league’s All-Star Game MVP honors.
 In the PBA, he’s averaged over 16 points per game while shooting better than 34 percent from beyond the arc.
-This summer, he also played for the Gilas Pilipinas national team in the Jones Cup in Taiwan, registering 14 points per game on 43 percent shooting from distance.
+In 2017, he also played for the Gilas Pilipinas national team in the Jones Cup in Taiwan, registering 14 points per game on 43 percent shooting from distance.

 For his career, Wright played in 121 games and scored 1,037 points.
 He made 156 three-pointers over his career, good for eighth all-time at St. Bonaventure at the time of his graduation.
 Wright averaged 6.8 points per game for the Bonnies' 2011-12 Atlantic 10 Championship and NCAA Tournament team.

 YOUSSOU NDOYE – 2011-2015